microsoft/PythonProgrammingPuzzles/puzzles/README.md

         assert len({i + j for i, j in squares}) == k, "Queens on same SE diagonal" assert len({i - j for i, j in squares}) == k, "Queens on same NE diagonal" return True

+    def sol(m=9, n=9):
+        """
+        Position min(m, n) > 8 queens on an m x n chess board so that no pair is attacking each other.
+        """
     ```
     <details><summary>1 hand-written solution </summary>